simplefractal/learnathon-neural-networks/readme.md

 ## PRACTICAL EXPERIMENT

-Objective - to build an Artificial Neural Network that trains on bank customer data to predict probability of a customer leaving the bank based on the following features
+Objective - to build an Artificial Neural Network

+Problem - the bank has given us 10,000 lines of data that trains on bank customer data which includes the features below as well as whether or not the customer has left the bank.
+In order to to best serve the bank we will build an ANN to predict probability of a customer leaving the bank based on the features given:
 * credit score
 * geography
 * age